tub78/CentralizedVCS/README.md

 # A Centralized Version Control Repository For Isolated Configuration Files, Dot Files, Preferences, Etc.
 -->

-Version control systems are programs that maintain versioning/development/editing history for a collection of files.
+[[Version Control Systems]] are programs that maintain a history of edits or changes to a collection of files.

 I often want to use versioning for individual isolated files, or collections of files, that live somewhere in my directory tree.
 However, because management of many independent repositories is hard, I am reluctant to create and maintain a repository wherever the file lives if __the directory itself__ is not under active development.